 Following World War II, the social democratic Labour Party gained a secure grip on political power in Norway.
 As a result, many reforms were carried out that would significantly reshape Norwegian society.
 One of the most important reforms sought to bring land-use more firmly under the control of the government.
 At the same time, expropriation was being used more extensively to facilitate public projects, such as hydropower development for the supply of electricity.
 Because of this, many felt that a more uniform approach to compensation was needed.
 In addition, it became an explicitly stated political goal to bring compensation payments down.

 In 1965, the so-called Husaas committee was appointed by the King in Council and charged with the task of assessing possible legislative solutions.
-Initially there was some doubt about whether it was at all permissible to enact legislation on the issue of compensation, as the Constitution itself addressed the matter.
-However, the Husaas committee noted that some rules had already been introduced for specific case types, for instance in relation to expropriation for hydropower development.
+Initially, there was some doubt about whether it was at all permissible to enact legislation on the issue of compensation, as the Constitution itself addressed the matter.
+However, the Husaas committee noted that some rules had already been introduced for specific case types, for instance, in relation to expropriation for hydropower development.
 In addition, legal scholars of the day were generally of the opinion that statutory compensation rules could be introduced, on the understanding that the courts would simply deviate from them if they seemed to go against the Constitution.

-Following up on this, the Husaas committee formulated an overarching principle that has since become leading, namely that owners are entitled to compensation based on the ‘foreseeable’ use of their property.
+Following up on this, the Husaas committee formulated an overarching principle that has since become leading, namely, that owners are entitled to compensation based on the ‘foreseeable’ use of their property.
 The committee argued that this interpretation of ‘full compensation’ was already entrenched in case law, but thought it would be wise to encode it in statute.

 Interestingly, the foreseeability test was taken to imply the no-scheme principle.
 In particular, it was assumed that the assessment of foreseeability would be made after first disregarding the scheme underlying expropriation.
-Here the Husaas committee arguably extended the principle further than what followed from earlier case law, cf. my discussion in Section 4.1.
+Here, the Husaas committee arguably extended the principle further than what followed from earlier case law, cf. my discussion in Section 12.4.1.

 However, the view of the committee was eventually rejected by the government.
 Interestingly, it was considered too owner-friendly, as it was felt that it did not sufficiently limit the possibility for compensation based on potential future property uses.
-To make progress in this regard, the Ministry of Justice proposed an Act to parliament that deviated quite significantly from the proposals of the Husaas committee.
+To further restrict the possibility of awarding compensation for future uses, the Ministry of Justice proposed an Act to parliament that deviated quite significantly from the proposals of the Husaas committee.

 Instead of encoding what was thought to be existing principles, the Ministry pushed for the principle that compensation should be based on the value of the current use of the property.
 After considerable political tension and debate, this became the main rule of the Expropriation Compensation Act 1973.